 Witness One of those Iconic Pink Sunsets

 There’s nothing like a long, lingering, egg-yolky sunset to restore your faith in humanity.
 And in Santorini, every sunset is like this!
 In the summer, sunset happens around 8:45 to 9 PM.
-People actually gather in the streets to witness sunset and they clap when it’s over, like it’s the end of a movie.
+People actually gather in the streets to witness sunset.
+They even clap when it’s over– picture hundreds of people applauding in the street– like it’s the end of a movie.

-One of the best ways to experience sunset in Santorini is to have a sunset meal at a restaurant like Ombra or Red Bicycle in Oia, Blue Note in Imerovigli, and Ellis in Fira.
+One of the best ways to experience sunset in Santorini is to have a sunset meal at a restaurant like Ombra or Red Bicycle in Oia.
+We also like Blue Note in Imerovigli, and Ellis in Fira.
 Or, take a sunset cruise with a local charter.
+There are a number of great boat tour companies out there, but I recommend booking a catamaran.

 Even if you don’t camp out to witness it, the beautiful pink orb in the sky cannot be missed.
 Just be sure to keep your eyes peeled and look up when the sky starts to change color.
 Also, the concrete stays warm well after sunset here… just a subtle detail that I love. 😊